enkidevs/curriculum/coding-intro/core/conditions/chaining-conditions.md

 ELSE IF (input == 1) THEN
   Use white bread.
 ELSE IF (input == 2) THEN
-  Use whole wheat bread.
+  Use whole-wheat bread.
 ELSE IF (input == 3) THEN
   Use rye bread.
 ```

 You can chain multiple conditions using `ELSE IF`.
 If the `input` is `3` then the robot will use white bread, **and it won't even check the other conditions** because that one evaluated to `true`.

-> 💡 The final `ELSE` clause is option whether you chain conditions or use only one.
+> 💡 The final `ELSE` clause is optional.

 ---
 ## Practice